21 Proven Exit Popup Formulas That Will Increase Conversion Rates

 Let’s say, for example, that a visitor finds one of your blog posts via organic search.
 It’s an educational article with a tutorial and lots of advice.
 The visitor starts to leave.

-On the other hand, let’s say a visitor clicks on a Facebook Ad for a pair of shoes and arrives on a product page on your e-commerce site.
+On the other hand, let’s say a visitor clicks on a Facebook Aad for a pair of shoes and arrives on a product page on your e-commerce site.
 You can probably infer that the person is interested in buying shoes.

 Directing that person to blog posts via a popup probably won’t work.
 The person is at the bottom of the funnel, ready to buy, and has therefore passed the information-gathering phase.